-- In the event that your application is rejected, the authorisation fee and/or litigation fee (as appropriate) will be reimbursed to you but the application fee(s) shall be retained by the Bar Standards Board. - gS16 a qualified person referred to in Rule S89.3 shall be defined in accordance with Rule S22.3 Approval applications for any new HOLPs, HOFAs, owners and/or managers - rS90 If, following authorisation or the grant of a licence (as appropriate), a BSB authorised body wishes to appoint a new HOLP, HOFA, owner or manager, the BSB authorised body must: - .1 notify the Bar Standards Board of such a proposed appointment before it is made; and - .2 make an application to the Bar Standards Board for approval of the new HOLP, HOFA, owner or manager (as appropriate); and - .3 pay any fees set by the Bar Standards Board in respect of such approval applications.
+- gS15 In the event that your application is rejected, the authorisation fee and/or litigation fee (as appropriate) will be reimbursed to you but the application fee(s) shall be retained by the Bar Standards Board. - gS16 a qualified person referred to in Rule rS89.3 shall be defined in accordance with Rule S22.3.

+Approval applications for any new HOLPs, HOFAs, owners and/or managers

+- rS90 If, following authorisation or the grant of a licence (as appropriate), a BSB authorised body wishes to appoint a new HOLP, HOFA, owner or manager, the BSB authorised body must: - .1 notify the Bar Standards Board of such a proposed appointment before it is made; and - .2 make an application to the Bar Standards Board for approval of the new HOLP, HOFA, owner or manager (as appropriate); and